-The museum, founded in 1897 as part of the Cooper Union for the Advancement of Science and Art, belongs to the Smithsonian Institution since 1967.
+The museum, founded in 1897 as part of the Cooper Union for the Advancement of Science and Art, is part of the Smithsonian Institution since 1967.

-The museum is housed in a Georgian-style building, the Andrew Carnegie Mansion, completed in 1903 after a design by architects Babb.
-Cook & Willard and located close to the Central Park in Upper Manhattan.
+The Cooper Hewitt Design Museum is housed in a Georgian-style palace, the Andrew Carnegie Mansion, built in 1903 after a design by architects Babb, Cook & Willard and located in Manhattan’s Upper East Side, adjacent to Central Park.

-The collection of the Cooper Hewitt museum amounts to over 217,000 pieces of historical and contemporary design, including notable collections of furniture, decorative arts, textiles, architecture, graphics, ceramics, metal-works, clothes, and musical instruments.
+Divided into five departments, the permanent collection of the museum amounts to over 217,000 pieces of historical and contemporary design and applied arts, including notable collections of furniture, decorative arts, textiles, wallcoverings, architecture (mostly drawings), graphics, ceramics, glasses, metalwork, woodwork, games, dresses and fashion accessories, and musical instruments.

-In 2014, the museum underwent a major renovation and a full update of the core galleries with the addition of state-of-the-art multimedia and interactive exhibits.
+In 2014, the museum underwent a major renovation and a full update of its galleries with the addition of state-of-the-art multimedia and interactive exhibits.

-The Cooper Hewitt Museum hosts temporary exhibitions, conferences, workshops and special events, including the renowned National Design Awards.
+The Cooper Hewitt Smithsonian Design Museum hosts temporary exhibitions, conferences, talks, hands-on workshops, educational programs, and special events, including the well-known National Design Awards.

-The museum building also accommodates the famous Smithsonian Design library, a shop, a garden, and a cafe.
+The museum’s building also contains an 80,000-volume design library, a shop, a garden, and a cafe.